 Who came up with the theory?

 In a self-help book called: “Psycho-Cybernetics, A New Way to Get More Living Out of Life.”, from 1960, a cosmetic surgeon named Dr. Maxwell Maltz first introduced the 21/90 theory.
+Since then, people have forgotten the book but his rule stuck.

 Is the 21/90 rule true?